 Graduation Day, they became instant classics to me.
 I also met my wife Darla at that time.

 I got married in 2013 and also completed my first book Kill River.
 With my second novel Disco Deathtrap, I got back to basics by writing the entire first draft on a typewriter.
-Kill River 2 was released in 2017, and my latest book Golf Curse is out now.
-To find out more about Disco Deathtrap and Golf Curse, click here to check out yearofblood.com.
+Kill River 2 was released in 2017, and my latest book Kill River 3 is out now.
+To find out more about my other books, Disco Deathtrap and Golf Curse, click here to check out yearofblood.com.